 Go to the Plugins menu > Plugins Admin > find XML Tools in the list and click install.

-In my case, I had to download the Canada Revenue Agency’s XML schema which is a zip file containing 64 different XSD schema files.
+In my case, I had to download the Canada Revenue Agency's XML schema which is a zip file containing 64 different XSD schema files.
 Unzip it into a folder.
-If you’re validating against some other kind of schema, the same logic will apply here for other schemas I’m sure.
+If I was validating against some other kind of schema, the same logic would apply here for other schemas I'm sure.

 This might not apply to everyone, and there’s likely a different way to do this, but if my XML file wasn’t in the same folder as the schema, I got this error.
 I didn’t want to alter the pathname on the header to make it work so saving my XML with the schema seemed like the simplest thing to do.

 On the plugins menu > XML Tools, choose Validate Now.
-I didn’t touch any of the other settings and options in this window, FWIW.
-If it has any issues, you get things like this:
+I didn't touch any of the other settings and options in this window, FWIW.
+If it has any issues, I would get things like this:

-This is based on a mocked up file to show what kinds of errors I got originally.
-I had dozens of lines of T5Slip sections and the same errors were occurring in most of my file.
-It’s these errors that drove the changes in the “Big T5Slip” section of my 2nd part in this series, where I indicated a “see note 1” and “see note 2” section.
+This is based on a mocked-up file to show what kinds of errors I got originally.
+I had dozens of lines of T5Slip sections and the same errors were occurring in most of my files.
+It's these errors that drove the changes in the "Big T5Slip" section of my 2nd part in this series, where I indicated a "see note 1" and "see note 2" section.

 - On Parent-Child elements where there would be no child data, I needed to exclude the parent.
 Having NULL data in the child elements wasn’t enough, so I used WHERE clauses to handle the situations where the BUS_NM or RCPNT_NM sections would be hidden or visible.

-- You will see other errors if an element is missing entirely.
-That example wasn’t in my file but it triggers an “expecting ___” type of message.
+- I would see other errors if an element is missing entirely.
+That example wasn't in my file but it triggers an "expecting ___" type of message.

-- If the data isn’t in the right format or value, you will also get an error.
-I played with one thing to trigger an error (but didn’t get a screen shot) where there was an element called recipient type where it’s expecting a value of 1 to 5.
-I left it blank to see what the error was and it basically said the value must be a single character and 1 to 5 are valid.
+- If the data isn't in the right format or value, I will also get an error.
+I played with one thing to trigger an error (but didn't get a screenshot) where there was an element called recipient type where it's expecting a value of 1 to 5.
+I left it blank to see what the error was and it said the value must be a single character and 1 to 5 are valid.

 So, overall, since the file I had was so close to correct, Notepad++ worked just fine for my needs to validate against the schema.